Private clubs in London cater to nurses and needy during pandemic

 The tables in its secluded garden in London's exclusive Mayfair district are laden with brown paper bags packed with meals awaiting delivery.
-Richard Caring, whose Caprice Holdings includes Annabel's and restaurants such as The Ivy Collection, says his group aims to provide one million meals by the end of June for emergency services workers and the needy across Britain.
+Richard Caring, whose businesses include Caprice Holdings restaurants, Annabel's and The Ivy Collection, says his family charity, The Caring Foundation, aims to call on his network to provide one million meals by the end of June for health workers, emergency services staff and the needy across Britain.

-His businesses produced 90,000 cooked meals last week, and Britain's death toll from COVID-19, the disease caused by the coronavirus, has topped 40,000, the highest in Europe.
+His businesses produced 90,000 cooked meals last week as Britain's death toll from COVID-19, the disease caused by the coronavirus, has topped 40,000, the highest in Europe.
 "We ... have restaurants and clubs and all of them, of course, have kitchens," Caring, 71, told Reuters by email.

-Nick Jones, Soho House's 56-year-old founder, and CEO said small taskforces of local volunteers had been drawn from each city around the world to limit travel during the pandemic.
+Nick Jones, Soho House's 56-year-old founder and CEO, said small taskforces of local volunteers had been drawn from each city around the world to limit travel during the pandemic.
 "We were looking for ways to support from the moment the Houses closed," he told Reuters by email.
-"Many of us at Soho House is indebted to the NHS (National Health Service) both for the work they are doing now and at various points in our lives."
+"Many of us at Soho House are indebted to the NHS (National Health Service) both for the work they are doing now and at various points in our lives."

 Members have also shared Greek food and cocktail classes and taken a virtual trip to Italy to learn the tricks of cooking veal Milanese and tiramisu.
 Caring worries about the future of the hospitality sector.
 But he says the lockdown has allowed him to spend time with his children, aged one, three and five, although the Portuguese lessons his wife insists on are "certainly not easy".